mnot/I-D/draft-nottnick-ietf-decisions.md

 ## Determining Support {#support}

-All decisions MUST demonstrate substantial support within the group for the outcome.
+All consensus decisions MUST demonstrate substantial support within the group for the outcome.

 How support is determined is contextual.
 For uncontroversial topics that are uninteresting to many participants, expressed support may be sparse.
 Conversely, controversial topics may attract both strong support and opposition.